byteavenueHQ/template-nodejs-api/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Does this PR have a corresponding GitHub issue?
 -   [ ] Have you added debug messages where necessary?
--   [ ] Have you added task comments where necessary?
--   [ ] Have you tested the changes for possible failure conditions?
--   [ ] Have you tested the UI results in large screen (min screen width 1000px)
--   [ ] Have you tested the UI results in mobile view (min screen width 400px)

 **Special notes for your reviewer**: